 Data about user configuration relevant to the message, such as

-stream_notify_user_ids, are included alongside
+stream_notify_user_ids, are included in the main event dictionary.

 enable_online_push_notificationsflag is enabled).
 This data structure ignores users for whom the message is not notifiable, which is important to avoid this being thousands of